 Part of clarifying our objectives is to decide who our audience is.
 Hard-nosed, strident attacks on paranormal claims rarely change opinions, but they do stroke the egos of those who are already skeptics.
 Arguments that may persuade the readers of the National Enquirer may offend academics and important opinion-makers.

 Try to make it clear that you are attacking the claim and not the claimant.
 Avoid, at all costs, creating the impression that you are trying to interfere with someone’s civil liberties.
 Do not try to get someone fired from his or her job.
 Do not try to have courses dropped or otherwise be put in the position of advocating censorship.
-Being for rationality and reason should not force us into the position to seeming to be against academic freedom and civil liberties.
+Being for rationality and reason should not force us into the position to seeming to be against academic freedom and civil liberties.- Do your homework.

 Again, this goes hand in hand with the advice about being prepared.
 Whenever possible, you should not try to counter a specific paranormal claim without getting as many of the relevant facts as possible.
 Along the way, you should carefully document your sources.
 Do not depend upon a report in the media either for what is being claimed or for facts relevant to the claim.
-Try to get the specifics of the claim directly from the claimant.
+Try to get the specifics of the claim directly from the claimant.- Do not go beyond your level of competence.

 No one, especially in our times, can credibly claim to be an expert on all subjects.
 Whenever possible, you should consult appropriate experts.
 We, understandably, are highly critical of paranormal claimants who make assertions that are obviously beyond their competence.
 We should be just as demanding on ourselves.
 A critic’s worst sin is to go beyond the facts and the available evidence.

 In this regard, always ask yourself if you really have something to say.
 Sometimes it is better to remain silent than to jump into an argument that involves aspects that are beyond your present competence.
-When it is appropriate, do not be afraid to say, “I don't know.”
+When it is appropriate, do not be afraid to say, “I don't know.”- Let the facts speak for themselves.

 If you have done your homework and have collected an adequate supply of facts, the audience rarely will need your help in reaching an appropriate conclusion.
 Indeed, your case is made much stronger if the audience is allowed to draw its own conclusions from the facts.
 Say that Madame X claims to have psychically located Mrs. A’s missing daughter and you have obtained a statement from the police to the effect that her contributions did not help.
 Under these circumstances it can be counterproductive to assert that Madame X lied about her contribution or that her claim was “fraudulent.”
 For one thing, Madame X may sincerely, if mistakenly, believe that her contributions did in fact help.
-In addition, some listeners may be offended by the tone of the criticism and become sympathetic to Madame X. However, if you simply report what Madame X claimed along with the response of the police, you not only are sticking to the facts, but your listeners will more likely come the appropriate conclusion.
+In addition, some listeners may be offended by the tone of the criticism and become sympathetic to Madame X. However, if you simply report what Madame X claimed along with the response of the police, you not only are sticking to the facts, but your listeners will more likely come the appropriate conclusion.- Be precise.

 Good criticism requires precision and care in the use of language.
 Because, in challenging psychic claims, we are appealing to objectivity and fairness, we have a special obligation to be as honest and accurate in our own statements as possible.
 We should take special pains to avoid making assertions about paranormal claims that cannot be backed up with hard evidence.
 We should be especially careful in this regard when being interviewed by the media.
-Every effort should be made to ensure that the media understand precisely what we are and are not saying.
+Every effort should be made to ensure that the media understand precisely what we are and are not saying.- Use the principle of charity.

 I know that many of my fellow critics will find this principle to be unpalatable.
 To some, the paranormalists are the “enemy,” and it seems inconsistent to lean over backward to give them the benefit of the doubt.
 But being charitable to paranormal claims is simply the other side of being honest and fair.
 The principle of charity implies that, whenever there is doubt or ambiguity about a paranormal claim, we should try to resolve the ambiguity in favor of the claimant until we acquire strong reasons for not doing so.
 In this respect, we should carefully distinguish between being wrong and being dishonest.

 We often can challenge the accuracy or validity of a given paranormal claim.
 But rarely are we in a position to know if the claimant is deliberately lying or is self-deceived.
 Furthermore, we often have a choice in how to interpret or represent an opponent’s arguments.
-The principle tell us to convey the opponent’s position in a fair, objective, and non-emotional manner.
+The principle tell us to convey the opponent’s position in a fair, objective, and non-emotional manner.- Avoid loaded words and sensationalism.

 All these principles are interrelated.
 The ones previous stated imply that we should avoid using loaded and prejudicial words in our criticisms.
 If the proponents happen to resort to emotionally laden terms and sensationalism, we should avoid stooping to their level.
 We should not respond in kind.